What is vegetarian wine?

 “… dans nos chais, dans nos caves”: the wine was bottled by the business named on the label.

+It is important to consider how you will store wine.
 Wine is a natural, perishable food product.
 Left exposed to heat, light, vibration or fluctuations in temperature and humidity, all types of wine can spoil.
 When properly stored, wines not only maintain their quality but many actually improve in aroma, flavor, and complexity as they mature.
+Store wine well and you will be amply rewarded.

 Wine will store well at temperatures between 7–18 °C provided any temperature variation is gradual.
 For long term aging a constant temperature of 13 °C works best.
 Rapid changes in temperature can result in air passing the cork as the liquid expands and contracts, this can cause the wine to age prematurely.